TudorCalinCS/LicensePlateReader/README.md

 # LicensePlateReader

-LicensePlateReader is a Python project designed to recognize license plates using computer vision techniques and the EasyOCR library to accurately detect and extract license plate numbers from images of vehicles.
+LicensePlateReader is a Python-based tool that uses computer vision and the EasyOCR library to detect and extract license plate numbers from vehicle images.

 ## Features